 Security & Safety

 At the time of this update, no recent traveller reviews mention any safety issues at Newark Airport.
-Older reviews included a couple references to a few homeless people in the pre-Security areas.
-As a precaution, here are a few tips to ensure you have a safe airport sleeping experience:
+Older reviews included a few references to homeless people in the landside areas.

 Write a Review

-To help us keep this page up-to-date for future airport sleepers, tell us about your experience sleeping in Newark Airport in the form below.
+To help us keep this page up-to-date for future airport sleepers, write a review about your experience sleeping in Newark Airport.